genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

 `set`

 This function sets the field value in the GenesisSet.
-Optionally, the field name can be specified, otherwise the field name will be automatically converted
+Optionally, you can specify the field name.
+Otherwise, the field name will be automatically converted

 ```kotlin
 genesiSet.set(executionReport.yield)